evantahler/messagebot.io/README.md

 Open a pull requset to the `master` branch with your changes in the `site` folder.

 From there, we'll build the `gh-pages` branch out of master (see `deploy.sh` in this directory), and deploy the site.
 GitHub pages will automatically build the site for us upon push.

-## Thanks

-- The theme for the home section of the site comes from: http://startbootstrap.com/grayscale
-- The theme for the docs section of the site comes from: https://github.com/tripit/slate